daveguerin/STV/README.md

 The Docset Feed is for Xcode, Dash, and other documentation browsers.

 ## TODO
-* Update all UIColor to use system colours so that Dark Mode is fully supported.
-* Update all UIFont to use the built in UIFontTextStyle so that Dynamic Type is fully supported.
-* Use autolayout for all STV cells?
-* Update the docset feed.
+* Update the documentation and the docset feed.
 * Getting started documentation.
 Update the STV 3.x Introduction PDF for STV 6.x and iOS 13?
-* Add an example or two?
+* Add an example, or two?
 Seperate repository?

 ## CHANGELOG